erikssod/CXpipeline/modules/README.md

 **conf.yaml parameters for user to edit:**

 * chemical_formula - Chemical formula of the crystal
-* beamline - beamline used, 'MX1' or 'MX2' (if left as blank, then the instrumentation parameters will not be added)
+* beamline - beamline used, 'MX1' or 'MX2'
 * crystal_colour - Colour of the crystal
 * crystal_habit - Habit of the crystal
-* temp - Temperature of experiment
 * max_crystal_dimension - Largest crystal dimension (in mm)
 * middle_crystal_dimension - Middle crystal dimension (in mm)
 * min_crystal_dimension - Smallest crystal dimension (in mm)

-**conf.yaml parameters used by the system only:**

-* analysis_path - The path to the analysis folder
+* temperature_path - path to the .csv file containing the temperatures used in the VT experiment
-* current_results_path - The path to the current results folder, as it makes a new mini-folder each time the code is run to keep results separate
-* data_collection - Method of data collection
-* absorp_correction - Method of absorption correction
-* wavelength - Radiation wavelength
-* radiation_type - Type of radiation
-* detector - Detector used
-* measurement_method - Type of scan (ie Omega)
-* cell_refinement - Program used for cell refinement
-* structure_soln - Program used for structure solution
-* monochromator - monochromator used
-* source - Radiation source
+* temperature_heading - heading used at the top of the temperature column in the .csv file

 ### modules/cif_reading.py